ibomash/matlab-functional/README.md

 ## Reducing / folding

 What comes after mapping?
 Reducing!
-Or "fold," as it's called in some languages.
+Or “fold,” as it’s called in some languages.
 Fold works by starting with an initial value, then applying a binary operator to combine successive values.
 So, for instance, these are equivalent:
 ```matlab